joanmarticarreras/VANIR/README.md

 # VANIR

-NextFlow pipeline for Virus Variant calling and de novo Assembly of Nanopore and Illumina Reads.
+VANIR - NextFlow pipeline for Viral Variant calling and de novo Assembly of Nanopore and Illumina Reads for high-quality genomes

 If any issue raises, please do not hesitate to open an issue in this repository or to contact me at `joan.marti.carreras@gmail.com`